 - Standard 1926.650 (Excavations): Cave-ins during trench excavations are one of the most dangerous – and most preventable – hazards on construction sites.
 An excavation, as defined by OSHA, is “any man-made cut, cavity, trench, or depression in the earth’s surface formed by earth removal.”
 Alternatively, a trench is defined as “a narrow underground excavation that is deeper than it is wide, and is no wider than 15 feet (4.5 meters).”
 Trench collapses cause dozens of fatalities and hundreds of injuries each year.
 OSHA lays out safety requirements and standards for the construction of excavations and trenches and for the management of workers operating around and within them.

 After a construction-related injury to you or a loved one, don’t hesitate to speak to a lawyer about your options.

 Attorney Christopher Barbour is a licensed general contractor in North Carolina and an authorized OSHA trainer.
 In the past, he has worked as a forensic consultant on complex construction cases.
-No matter what went wrong at your job site, the Rhine Law Firm, P.C, can investigate and find out if you are owed more than mere workers’ compensation.
+No matter what went wrong at your job site, the team at Rhine Law Firm, P.C., can investigate and find out if you are owed more than mere workers’ compensation.
 We can help you hold third parties responsible for your additional costs, and we can also assist with workers’ comp claims and appeals.